 Jets Would Steal 7-Time Pro Bowler From Hated Rival In Massive Trade Idea

-The New York Jets need to add another cornerback or two this offseason.
-The team has Sauce Gardner at CB1, but they lost star defensive back D.J.
-Reed in free agency and didn't bring in the same level of talent as a replacement.

-New York could look to the draft to find a solid replacement, but it could also turn to a blockbuster trade if the right defensive back is available.
+Saints Would Steal $72 Million Superstar From Dolphins In Massive Trade Idea

+The New Orleans Saints have made strides in the right direction over the last year or so, but their roster is still rather weak, specifically at cornerback.
+The Saints traded away Marshon Lattimore last season and opted to let Paulson Adebo walk in free agency this offseason.

+Now, they need to turn the either the NFL Draft, trade block, or both in order to land a star defensive back.
+Luckily for New Orleans, the ideal option reportedly just landed on the trade block.

 NFL insider Ian Rapoport recently reported that the Miami Dolphins and superstar cornerback Jalen Ramsey are mutually set to explore trade options for the star.